 Eco-Friendly Holiday Homes

-Low season is the perfect time for making changes to your holiday let and, actually a robust maintenance plan goes a long way towards making sure your property is more energy efficient.
+Low season is the perfect time for making changes to your holiday let and a robust maintenance plan actually goes a long way towards making sure your property is more energy efficient.
 When it comes to loss of heat, the windows and the roof are the most obvious places to start.
 You will need to check your loft insulation and think about any necessary improvements to the windows.
 Secondary glazing or replacement double glazing can optimise heat retention as well as decreasing drafts.

 Eco-Friendly Design